 Think of bad posture and most of us conjure up images of a slouched or hunched position, rounded shoulders and upper back with a head down position.
 Think of good posture and we see a straight back, head up with shoulders pulled back and chest high.
 Good posture requires a person to maintain the alignment of certain body parts; poor posture is often acknowledged as a cause of musculoskeletal pain, joint restriction or general discomfort.
 Within physical therapy the term posture describes the relationships among various parts of the body, their anatomical arrangement and how well they do or do not fit together.

 The postures we adopt provide clues for therapists as to the condition of our bodies, old injuries, new traumas, mild or more serious pathologies, and emotions are all reflected in the way we hold ourselves day to day.

-Our assessments at Fire & Earth also include a postural assessment which looks at your static posture to see if there are any imbalances that could cause or are causing pain and discomfort.
+Our assessments at Fire & Earth look at your static posture to see if there are any imbalances that could cause or are causing you pain and discomfort.

-Give us a call or click the link below to book an appointment with one of our team.
+Give your preferred location a call or click the link below to book an appointment with one of our team.